joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 RMSNorm normalises within a row, over that token's own features.
 The Q, K and V projections are one matmul applied per row.
-RoPE uses each token's own position, which is worth pausing on for a mixed batch: `inp_pos` is a tensor of length `n_tokens` copied straight from `ubatch->pos`, so a row at position 4021 and a row at position 17 sitting next to each other each get their own rotation.
+RoPE uses each token's own position, which is worth pausing on for a mixed ubatch: `inp_pos` is a tensor of length `n_tokens` copied straight from `ubatch->pos`, so a row at position 4021 and a row at position 17 sitting next to each other each get their own rotation.
 The residual adds are elementwise.
 The feed-forward block is the shared-weights case